Phase 2: Impact Statement

 1. What is an Impact Statement?

 An Impact Statement is a detailed technical document prepared by the Proponent as per the requirements set out in the Tailored Impact Statement Guidelines.
-The purpose of the Impact Statement is to identify and assess impacts of the project and the measures proposed to mitigate those effects.
-The Impact Statement must be submitted to the Agency within three years from the date the Notice of Commencement is posted on the Registry.
+The purpose of the Impact Statement is to identify and assess impacts of the project, the measures proposed to mitigate those effects, and any follow-up programs.
+IAAC must be satisfied that the Proponent has provided the required information or studies outlined in the Tailored Impact Statement Guidelines within three years from the date the Notice of Commencement is posted on the Registry, or within any extension to the timeline provided by IAAC.

-2. Can the timeline for submitting the Impact Statement be extended?
+2. Can the timeline for submitting the required information or studies be extended?
 By whom and by how long?

 3. What if the Proponent does not submit the Impact Statement?

-If the Proponent does not submit an Impact Statement that conforms with the Guidelines within the timeline, the impact assessment is terminated.
-A notice informing the public that the impact assessment is terminated is posted on the Registry.
+If the Proponent does not submit an Impact Statement with the information or studies outlined in the Tailored Impact Statement Guidelines within the established timeline, the impact assessment is terminated.
+A notice informing Indigenous groups and the public that the impact assessment is terminated is posted on the Registry.
 In this case, the project cannot proceed.
-If the Proponent wants to continue with the project, it must begin the process again with the planning phase.
+If the Proponent wants to continue with the project, it must begin the process again starting with the planning phase.

 6. What is a Review Panel?